-In order to reach this result we had to circunvent the effect of rare events and the associated tails in the distribution of string weights that is connected with the slow growth of initially small strings.
+In order to reach this result we had to circumvent the effect of rare events and the associated tails in the distribution of string weights, connected with the slow growth of initially small strings.
 The same problem appears in the analysis of scrambling by random quantum circuits, in which case overcoming these tails requires larger circuits.
 In particular, Brown and Fawzi~\cite{Brown2013scrambling,Brown2015} prove scrambling and decoupling for circuits with ${\cal O}(n\ln^2 n)$ gates, and Harrow and Mehraban~\cite{Harrow2018approximate} prove that circuits laid down in $D\sim \ln n$ dimensional lattices would scramble with ${\cal O}(n\ln n \ln\ln n)$ gates.
 (Ref.~\cite{Harrow2018approximate} also conjectures that one should be able to achieve scrambling with ${\cal O}(n\ln n)$ gates, as we argued here.)
-The insight that allows us to establish our result for the shorter circuit is to separate two distinct processes controling the evolution of string wave function amplitudes, which we apply sequentially.
-The first is the extention of small weight strings in the initial state to strings of macroscopic weight (of order $3n/4$), a process we implement via a set of 144 special linear gates (out of the $8!$ gates in $S_8$).
-These ``inflationary'' gates have the property that the stay-probability for weight 1 substrings vanishes, ensuring that strings gain weight at a sufficiently fast rate that the tails decay superpolynomially with $n$ already for a circuit with ${\cal O}(n\ln n)$ gates.
-The second process involves applying all gates to the heavy string emerging from the inflationary period.
-During this string ``proliferation'' stage, the application of a typical non-linear gate splits a string state into a superposition of multiple heavy string states, rapidly leading to an exponential number of non-zero string amplitudes.
+The insight that allows us to establish our result for the shorter circuit is to separate two distinct processes controlling the evolution of string wave function amplitudes, which we apply sequentially in a three-stage structure.
+The first and the third circuits of the structure involve the extension of small weight strings in the initial and final states to strings of macroscopic weight (of order $3n/4$), processes implemented via a set of 144 special linear gates (out of the $8!$ gates in $S_8$).
+These ``inflationary'' gates have the property that the stay-probability for weight 1 substrings vanishes, ensuring that strings gain weight at a sufficiently fast rate that the tails decay exponentially with $n$ already for a circuit with ${\cal O}(n\ln n)$ gates.
+The second process, implemented by the middle layer of the cipher (bookended by the two inflationary stages) involves applying ``super-nonlinear'' gates to heavy strings emerging from the inflationary periods.
+During this string ``proliferation'' stage, the application of a nonlinear gate splits a string state into a superposition of multiple heavy string states, rapidly leading to an exponential number of non-zero string amplitudes.
 As discussed in the text, it is this proliferation in string space that leads to the maximum entropies defined from the string state probabilities and to the vanishing of OTOCs characterizing scrambling.